The Bowery Boys: Transition from theaters to television

 The studio had been releasing the Bowery Boys comedies to theaters every three months since 1946, and by 1957, they had become a predictable and successful attraction.
 The series ended suddenly when Allied Artists decided that the films would be even more valuable on television.
 Producer Ben Schwalb moved on to other projects at Allied Artists, but Huntz Hall still had two films left on his contract.
 Former film editor and now staff producer Richard Heermance was assigned to oversee these last two films, Up in Smoke (1957) and In the Money (filmed 1957, released January 1958).
 William Beaudine — who had been the Bowery Boys' most frequent director — came back to conclude the series.
 After filming ended in September 1957, the studio demolished the long-standing "Bowery street" on the backlot, replacing it with a western street.
 In October 1957 Allied Artists advertised that Huntz Hall and the Bowery Boys would be returning for another year with "four comedy riots: the screen's top fun series!", but the announcement was premature; the series had already ceased production.

 Allied Artists moved ahead with its plans to syndicate The Bowery Boys to television.
 Jan Grippo, who had produced the series from 1946 to 1951, still held a 50-percent interest in his 23 productions, so Allied Artists bought the rights from Grippo in December 1957.
 The transaction was front-page news in the trade, and the amount was reported as "more than $500,000."
 Preparing the series for television required making new negatives for 16mm film prints, and then making a complete set of 48 new prints for each local market.
 With so many films in the series, and so many TV stations buying a complete set, this took time.
 The Bowery Boys finally entered TV syndication in 1960.
 The films became a staple for independent stations across America, often used to fill the early-afternoon time slots on weekends, much as the same films played at matinées in theaters.

 There was still a demand for the Bowery Boys comedies in theaters; they were useful fillers on double-feature programs and kiddie matinées, and drive-ins used them extensively.
 Allied Artists had been offering a backlog of Bowery Boys titles all along, reminding exhibitors that older titles were still available from local exchanges.
-After the series concluded with In the Money, Allied Artists began a formal reissue program, continuing to release the films seasonally.
+After the series concluded with In the Money, Allied Artists began a formal reissue program, continuing to release the films on its usual seasonal schedule as though the series hadn't stopped.
 The first of the reissues was Blues Busters (1950), which returned to theaters in 1958.
-Theaters continued to play Bowery Boys features well into the 1960s.
+Theaters continued to play Bowery Boys features for another 10 years.

+Legacy

 The Bowery Boys (48 titles) was the third-longest feature-film series of American origin in motion-picture history (behind the Charles Starrett westerns at 131 titles, and the Hopalong Cassidy westerns at 66).
 Only Huntz Hall and David Gorcey had remained with the series since 1946.